krim404/DellXPS15-9550-OSX/Tutorial_11.0.md

 ![Computer Logo](Additional/icon.png "Dell XPS 15")
 Before we start:
-This installation includes real time DSDT/SSDT patching from within clover.
+This installation includes real time DSDT/SSDT patching from within opencore.
 This is pretty easy to install, but it is NOT suited for people with no or only limited knowledge of Hackintosh Systems.
 If you only know how to copy/paste commands in your shell and you dont know what they're doing, then stop the tutorial and revert to Windows or buy a real Mac.
 Even if you get it running, this system is not failsafe and will likely be broken multiple times in its usage time, it is likely you will encounter problems in future which will need to be fixed without a step by step tutorial.
 English is not my mother-tongue and I'm writing this without proof reading, so please forgive my bad spelling.

 If you have questions please read the whole document before reporting an issue to prevent duplicates.
 Also check [Step 7](Tutorial_11.0_Step7.md) and do a Google search.